It means your server is working, but you don’t have permission to access the web page due to the wrong permission or a corrupted .htaccess file.

 3.Don’t Host Third Party Content That is Hotlink Protected

-It saves your costly bandwidth, refrains from unintended server load and returns 403 errors.
+It saves your costly bandwidth, refrains from unintended server loads, and returns 403 errors.

 Check carefully if some image or video is loading from someone’s server and getting 403 errors.
 It means these are hotlink protected.